Joelhagg/NewsletterSubAppV1-back/readme.md

 # NewslettersubApp - Backend

-This is a beckend aplication built in Node.js and Express that uses MongoDB Atlas that let you create an account and login, when logged in you can change your news letter subscription and save it.
+This is a beckend application built in Node.js and Express that uses MongoDB Atlas that let you create an account and login, when logged in you can change your news letter subscription and save it.
 In the Admin view you get an overview of users and subscribers of the newsletter.

+By Joel Hägg

 <br>